rolandshoemaker/luther/README.md

     # make html

-or you can view the documentation for the latest release at [https://docs.lutherd.org](https://docs.lutherd.org).
+or you can view the documentation for the latest release at [https://www.lutherd.org/docs](https://www.lutherd.org/docs).

+## Contributing

+Please do!
+Pull requests are welcomed at the *luther* [github page](https://github.com/rolandshoemaker/luther).

 ## TODO